ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 #### Testing data loader

-Inference on a test dataset can be performed either separately using the `sbi_infer.py` script after training, or simultaneously during training by setting the `testing` field to true.
+Inference on a test dataset can be performed either separately using the `sbi_infer.py` script after training as outlined in detail below in [Inferring on a dataset](#inferring-on-a-dataset), or simultaneously during training by setting the `testing` field to true.
+The latter approach is useful when inference is not particularly time-consuming and required as part of a sequential learning approach as, e.g., relevant for TSNPE.
 As with training, testing requires specifying the path to the test dataset for the first round in the `dataset_path_first_round` field, which must contain a `dataset_full.csv` file.
 In multi-round inference, the test dataset for subsequent rounds is generated on the fly and saved to the path specified in `dataset_path`, with the number of simulations defined by `num_sim`.

 Following the recommended folder structure, the `test_data_loader` configuration for the example above looks as follows